 COVID-19 Vaccines: Patient Choice

-You have the option to receive the COVID-19 vaccine WITH or WITHOUT an office visit.
+You have the option to receive the COVID-19 vaccine and boosters WITH or WITHOUT an office visit.

 You can choose: